-

 The process is underpinned by a statutory duty of good faith which requires an employer who is proposing to make a decision that will, or is likely to, have an adverse effect on the continuation of employment to provide any affected employee with access to information relevant to the continuation of employment, and provide the affected employee with the opportunity to comment on the information before making a final decision.

-An employment agreement or an employer’s policy may contain additional procedural requirements or consultation obligations which must be complied with prior to terminating employment.
+An employment agreement or an employer’s policy may contain additional procedural requirements or consultation obligations which must be complied with prior to terminating employment, in order for the termination to be considered fair and reasonable in accordance with the statutory s 103A test.

 -